5-Herb Detox Tea Formula

 Can I drink this tea if I'm taking medications?

 Several herbs in this formula can interact with medications, particularly those processed by the liver.
 Milk thistle and licorice especially require caution with prescription drugs.
 Always consult your healthcare provider or pharmacist before combining this tea with medications.
-Bring the complete ingredient list to your appointment for accurate assessment.

 Why do you recommend crushing the milk thistle seeds?